 - be required to complete an Academic Probation Workshop or STU 100, 102, 121 or 150 course found in the Schedule of Classes.
-To register for a workshop, log into MyPima, click on the academic Tab and then click on the Academic Probation Workshop Registration link (under Quick Links - Academics).
+To register for a workshop, log into MyPima, click on the Students > Academic Tab and then click on the Academic Probation Workshop Registration link (under Quick Links).
 Bring with you to the workshop these Probation Workshop materials.

 - have your ability to register blocked until the workshop or course has been completed.
 After you successfully complete the workshop or course, you will be allowed to register for future semesters.

 - have your academic progress monitored each semester until you return to Good Academic Standing.